CDCgov/tostadas/docs/user-guide/general_NCBI_submission_guide.md

 Each database under NCBI has different functions/use-cases, and therefore each requires a unique set of files, as well as formatting/content properties for each.

-It's important to note that the specific requirements for data submission to these databases can evolve, and it's recommended to refer to the latest guidelines provided by the National Center for Biotechnology Information (NCBI) or the respective databases for the most up-to-date information.
+It is important to note that the specific requirements for data submission to these databases can evolve.
+Refer to the latest guidelines provided by the National Center for Biotechnology Information (NCBI) or the respective databases for the most up-to-date information.

 ### SRA (Sequence Read Archive)